OmkarChitragar/M1_GkQuiz_-Utility-/README.md

-# M1_projectgoal_-utility-
+# M1_GkQuiz_-utility-
-  Repository for creating an application
+  Repository for creating digital quiz based solution for testing and updraging the general knowledge.

 ## Milestone -1
 * Folder Structure